FoundationDB/fdb-kubernetes-operator/docs/design/three_datahall.md

 ## Proposed Design

-The design is split into the two main parts of the deployment: configure the locality and how to deploy the Pods across the cluster.
+The design is split into two main parts of the deployment: configure the locality and how to deploy the Pods across the cluster.

 ### Configure locality

 The `three_data_hall` deployment requires the `locality_data_hall` locality to be set and the `three_datacenter` requires the `locality_dcid` to be set.
 There must be at least and at most 3 different values for these localities.
-Additionally to these localities at least two different `locality_zone` per `data_hall`/`datacenter` is required to fullfill the requirements.
+To full fill the requirements there must be at least two different `locality_zone`s per `data_hall`/`datacenter`.
 The `locality_zone` can be configured with [FoundationDBClusterFaultDomain](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/docs/cluster_spec.md#foundationdbclusterfaultdomain).
 In addition to that the user can configure additional variables that the sidecar will use for substitution in the [FoundationDBClusterSpec](https://github.com/FoundationDB/fdb-kubernetes-operator/blob/master/docs/cluster_spec.md#foundationdbclusterspec) with the `sidecarVariables` list.
 The current implementation would allow to set `dataHall: $AZ` and in `sidecarVariables` we would list `AZ` to define the `locality_data_hall` based on an environment variable that will be replaced by the sidecar with the actual value.